Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/30 - Sorting.md

 - Fastest sorting algorithm in practice
 - In-place sorting
 - Cache friendly
-- Can be easily parallelized
+- Can be easily parallelized (each partition can be sorted in parallel)
 - Low overhead

 **Disadvantages**: